MicrosoftDocs/win32/desktop-src/Msi/recordlist-object.md

-﻿---
+---
-Description: 'The RecordList object is a collection of Record objects.
-You must verify that the RecordList object exists and is not empty before referencing its properties.' ms.assetid: '7f5ac153-8da1-4dc8-9bb7-defd4e821142'
+Description: The RecordList object is a collection of Record objects.
+You must verify that the RecordList object exists and is not empty before referencing its properties. ms.assetid: 7f5ac153-8da1-4dc8-9bb7-defd4e821142
 title: RecordList object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # RecordList object